The

 Dilute pure bleach 10:1 for a

-milder bleach that still sterilizes and decontaminates.
+milder bleach that still sterilizes and decontaminates without ruining

 Use 1/4 teaspoon of unscented